 BSIF considers the ability to acquire solar and wind portfolios jointly as a competitive advantage based on its recent experience in reviewing purchase opportunities.

 The secondary market (buying and selling of operational projects) for wind is deep, and certain segments are less competitive than others.
 BSIF has bids in place on operational subsidised onshore wind assets and the investment adviser is expected to remain focused on reviewing opportunities provided by the secondary market.

 In July 2020, Bluefield Partners recruited Baiju Devani (please refer to the fund profile section on page 34 for more on Baiju’s background), an experienced wind professional, to take the lead as the investment director overseeing wind acquisitions.

 Concerning wind, BSIF believes it can extract higher returns by making use of the investment adviser’s existing asset management infrastructure.
 The power sales strategy has been successful over the fund’s lifetime and the sophisticated technical asset management infrastructure (discussed in detail in our initiation note) can be applied to wind initially, as well as to other technologies going forward.

 Hydro is also seen as complementary to solar and wind, though the UK market for hydro is much smaller (installed capacity of around 5,500MW).
 James says that BSIF will look towards operating rather than developing hydro assets, and over the long term he does not expect hydro’s share of the fund’s GAV to surpass 5%.

 First subsidy-free solar development and wind

-The increasingly lower costs associated with solar and wind may indicate that subsidy-free investments will continue to be a viable – and attractive – option over the long term.
+The increasingly lower costs associated with solar and wind technologies would indicate that subsidy-free investments will continue to be a viable – and attractive – option over the long term.